Biloxi, Mississippi: Sports

 The Biloxi Shuckers, the Double-A Southern League affiliate of the Milwaukee Brewers play at Keesler Federal Park.

-The Mississippi Sea Wolves of the Federal Prospects Hockey League have played at the Mississippi Coast Coliseum since 2022.
+The Biloxi Breakers of the Federal Prospects Hockey League have played at the Mississippi Coast Coliseum since 2022.
 Biloxi was previously home to the original Sea Wolves team of the ECHL, and the Mississippi Surge of the Southern Professional Hockey League.

 Biloxi was the host city of the 2009 Women's World Military Cup.

-Biloxi City Futbol Club is set to join the Louisiana Premier League for the fall of 2016.
+Biloxi City Futbol Club joined the Louisiana Premier League for the fall of 2016.